The Link Between Weight And Fertility In Men (Hint: No More Beers, Dad!)

-Unless you've been living under a rock, you'll know that obesity rates throughout much of the developed world are continuing to rise.
+You most likely know that obesity rates throughout much of the developed world are continuing to rise.
 In fact, it is estimated that a whopping 1.5 billion of us are currently overweight.
-Some of the effects of obesity on health are an increased risk of type 2 diabetes, heart disease and even fertility problems.
+Some of the effects of obesity on health are an increased risk of type 2 diabetes, heart disease and also fertility problems.

-If you've read anything about fertility you've no doubt heard that a woman's body mass index (BMI) at the time of conception, and indeed throughout the entire pregnancy, is an important factor not only in successfully getting pregnant but also in maintaining foetal health.
+If you’ve read about fertility, you’ve probably heard that a woman’s body mass index (BMI) at the time of conception, and indeed throughout the entire pregnancy, is an important factor not only in successfully getting pregnant but also in maintaining fetal health.

-What you probably haven't read is that around 40 percent of fertility problems are actually down to the man - that's equal to the percentage of fertility problems caused by female issues!
+What you probably haven’t read is that around 40 percent of fertility problems are actually down to the man – that’s equal to the percentage of fertility problems caused by female issues!
+(The remaining issues are either undefined or caused by both male and female issues in a relationship.
 While the link between weight and fertility in men is only one of many possible reasons for male infertility, it is certainly a cause that you can affect.

 So men, listen up.
 If you’re partial to foods of the unhealthy variety and are noticing that you’ve had to go up a notch on the belt loop, then keep reading to find out about the link between weight and fertility in men.

 Weight And Fertility In Men – The Facts & What To Do

 Is There A Link Between Obesity And Infertility In Men?